samehinttech/diving-courses-trips-logbook-project/README.md

 ## Maintainers
-- Iulia Mara Udrea
+- Iulia Mara Udrea - Project Manager & WireFrame Design [IuliaU](https://github.com/IuliaU)
-- Mehak Khan
+- Mehak Khan - Use Cases Design  [Mehak-Khan9](https://github.com/Mehak-Khan9)
-- Sameh Ahmed
+- Sameh Ahmed - Backend & Front Developer, API design, database management, server-side logic [samehinttech](https://github.com/samehinttech)
-- Asim Rasheed
+- Asim Rasheed - Project Representative

 ## Contributors
 - Devid Montecchiari

-## Notes
+## License

+This project is licensed under the **Apache License 2.0** - see [LICENSE](http://www.apache.org/licenses/LICENSE-2.0.html) for more details.

+### What This Means
+**You CAN:**
+- Use this project for educational purposes
+- Modify and distribute the code
+- Use it in your portfolio or resume
+- Learn from the implementation

+**You CANNOT:**
-- Built for learning purposes, not for commercial use.
+- Use this for commercial purposes without permission
-- Open to feedback from peers or instructors.
-- Some features may be limited in production (H2 database, free-tier deployment).
+- Hold the authors liable for any issues
+- Remove or modify copyright notices
+- Claim this work as your own

+### Disclaimer
-- The project is part of the Internet Technology module at FHNW.
+This project is developed for **educational purposes** as part of the Internet Technology module at FHNW.
+### Important Notes
+- **Not production-ready** without significant modifications
+- **Provided without warranty** of any kind
+- **Not intended for commercial use**
+- **A learning exercise** demonstrating web development concepts

+## 🙏 Acknowledgments
+- **FHNW—** University of Applied Sciences Northwestern Switzerland
+- **Internet Technology Module** - Course Lecturer and peers
+- **Spring Framework Team** - For excellent documentation
+- **H2 Database** - For a lightweight database solution
+- **Render** - For free hosting platform

+---

+Made with ❤️ by FHNW students | [Report Bug](https://github.com/samehinttech/diving-courses-trips-logbook-project/issues) | [Request Feature](https://github.com/samehinttech/diving-courses-trips-logbook-project/issues)

+**Have a feature idea?** [Suggest it here →](https://github.com/samehinttech/diving-courses-trips-logbook-project/issues/new?template=feature_request.md)

 *P.S.
 We are still students, so improvements and updates may continue! 🌟*

+**⭐ If you find this project helpful, please consider giving it a star!**